radicle-dev/registry.radicle.xyz/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+### Cloudfare

+We have Cloudflare set up on `radicle.run` to:

+- manage DNS records
+- offer SSL certificates for all sub-domains
+- benefict from its CDN features (speed, caching, security)